Puerto Rico Is Burning Its Dead, And We May Never Know How Many People The Hurricane Really Killed

 Some funeral directors classified cardiac and respiratory failure after the hurricane as death by “natural causes” only.
 Others said they consider those hurricane-related because they happened as a result of the conditions created by the Maria: a lack of food, water, electricity, and fuel.
 (The official death toll does include people who had heart attacks, took their own life, and who died for lack of oxygen and electricity for dialysis machines.)

-Experts said this goes back to a lack of guidance from the public health department.
+Experts said this goes back to a lack of guidance from the public safety department.

 “If you wanted to make the count as small as possible that’s the way to go about it,” Mutter, the Columbia professor, said about lack of uniform procedure and communication about certifying hurricane-related deaths.
 “Because somebody’s sitting there saying, this is a disaster death, this one is not.”